jpavner13/TensentricInterview/README.md

             226.214 193.01  228.327 142.172 73.0274 138.755 127.016 47.0425
             44.9222 163.518 283.298 312.695 210.376 139.778 256.628 300.962

-It will then show the optimal space to move each puck to to minimize the total distance to moved by the pucks.
-It might not be the closest spot to each puck to optimise movement.
+It will then show the optimal space to move each puck to minimize the total distance traveled to move the pucks.
+It might not be the closest spot to each puck to optimize total distance moved.
 The first number is the puck ID, and the second number is the space the puck should be moved to.

             Optimal Puck-Space movement Vector:
             0,6     1,0     2,1     3,2     4,4     5,3     6,7     7,5

-It will then display the total (and minimum possible) distance moved by all of the pucks to the most optimal parking spot.
+It will then display the total (and minimum possible) distance traveled by all of the pucks to the most optimal parking spot.

             Total movement distance: 1092.56 mm